-Tip #1 If you are a foreigner living in Malaysia, show your Malaysian driving license and get into the park at the discounted MyKad price.
+Tip #1 If you are a foreigner living in Malaysia, show your Malaysian driving license and you may be able to get into the park at the discounted MyKad price.

-You can find the location on my map of
+You can find the location of KL Bird Park on my map of KL Lake Gardens.

 If you prefer to navigate the old-fashioned way: